Meet Your Florence Faculty!

-Emily Woodroof joined the Lipscomb study abroad program in the summer of 2016.
+Emily Woodroof joined the Global Learning team in the summer of 2016.
 She received her B.A. in French from Harding University in 2008, including a minor in Biology.
+She is currently working on finishing her master's degree in Italian and will graduate this summer.

-Upon graduation, she worked for one year at Harding University’s Speech and Hearing Clinic as the Office Manager.
+Upon finishing her undergraduate degree, Emily worked for one year at Harding University’s Speech and Hearing Clinic as the Office Manager.
 Following her time there, she then spent two years doing mission work in Italy in collaboration with the Avanti Italia program, sponsored principally by College Church of Christ in Searcy, Arkansas.
-During her time with Avanti Italia, she received an advanced certification in the Italian language from the Lorenzo de’ Medici language school in Florence, as well as completing her C1 level tests of the C.I.L.S.
-(Certificazione d’italiano come lingua straniera – Italian Foreign Language Certification) in June of 2011.
+During her time with Avanti Italia, she received an advanced certification in the Italian language from the Lorenzo de’ Medici language school in Florence.
 After a short return to the States, she then accepted the position of Assistant to the Director with Harding University's program in Florence, Italy in May of 2013, working with that program until July of 2016.
+Emily is currently the full-time Site Director for Lipscomb's Florence program.

 She enjoys spending her time running with her dog Zoey, riding horses, reading, and knitting.